GuildEducationInc/jelly/README.markdown

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+jelly is open-source and licensed under the [MIT License](LICENSE).

+Use the project's [GitHub Issues feature](https://github.com/GuildEducationInc/jelly/issues) to report bugs and make feature requests.

+Even better, if you're able to write code yourself to fix bugs or implement new features, [submit a pull request on GitHub](https://github.com/GuildEducationInc/jelly/pulls) which will help us move the software forward much faster.